Most Of The Oxygen Transported By The Blood Is: Complete Guide

 Mistake #3: Ignoring the Role of Carboxyhemoglobin

 Carbon monoxide binds to hemoglobin with a much higher affinity than oxygen, forming carboxyhemoglobin.
-Even low levels can dramatically reduce oxygen delivery because the hemoglobin molecules are “stuck” with CO instead of O₂ Easy to understand, harder to ignore..
+Even low levels can dramatically reduce oxygen delivery because the hemoglobin molecules are “stuck” with CO instead of O₂ That's the part that actually makes a difference.
+That alone is useful..

 Mistake #4: Assuming All Red Cells Are Created Equal

 Red cells vary in size, shape, and hemoglobin content.
-Conditions like sickle cell disease alter the cell’s shape, affecting its ability to manage capillaries and deliver oxygen efficiently.
+Conditions like sickle cell disease alter the cell’s shape, affecting its ability to handle capillaries and deliver oxygen efficiently.

 Practical Tips / What Actually Works